toml-lang/toml/README.md

 ```

 Arrays can also be multiline.
 Terminating commas (also called trailing commas)
 are ok after the last value of the array.
-There can be an arbitary number of
+There can be an arbitrary number of
 newlines and comments before a value and before the closing bracket.

 ```toml